aboutlo/async-memo-ize/README.md

 ### Real project use case

-A docker cluster with multiple NodeJs nodes compute a calculation every day for each user The calculation is incremental using the data from the last 90 days.
+A NodeJS cluster computes a calculation every day for each user.
+The calculation is incremental using the data from the last 90 days.
-With this approach, the computation can be distributed across all the nodes available.
+With this approach, the calculus can be distributed across all the available nodes, and the results are shared among them via a distributed cache (e.g. Redis)
-It avoids crunching data from the previous days again and again.
+So that, it isn't necessary crunching data from the previous days again and again.

 ## Install